OpenTSDB/opentsdb.net/docs/source/installation.rst

 If you can't connect to Zookeeper, check IPs and name resolution.
 HBase can be finicky.

-If HBase is running, you can choose to install OpenTSDB from a package (Debian is the only one available at this time) or from source using GIT or a source tarball.
+If HBase is running, you can choose to install OpenTSDB from a package (available under `Releases <https://github.com/OpenTSDB/opentsdb/releases>`_ in Github) or from source using GIT or a source tarball.

 Compiling From Source
 ---------------------